Botanical & Wildlife Tour Southern Chile Flowers of Monkey Puzzle Forests & Southern Andes. Also Birds, Mammals & Torres del Paine

 All flights.
 All transport, meals and accommodation in Chile.
 Services of your leaders.
 Please note: drinks, tips, and items of a personal nature including insurance, are not included.

-UK return flights are from London Heathrow to Santiago via Sao Paulo.
-Other indirect routes from regional UK Airports* are available.
+UK return flights are from London Heathrow to Santiago.
+Those on the extension have return flights from Santiago down to Punta Arenas.
+Other indirect routes from regional UK Airports* may be available.

 *These routes may incur a supplement.